2023 Best Value Allied Health Services Undergraduate Certificate Schools in Arkansas

 Best Arkansas Schools for Affordable Quality for an Award Taking 1 to 4 Years in Allied Health Services

-Our analysis found Arkansas State University - Beebe to be the best value school for allied health & medical assisting services students who want to pursue a undergraduate certificate in Arkansas.
+Our 2023 rankings named Arkansas State University - Beebe the best value school in Arkansas for allied health & medical assisting services students working on their undergraduate certificate.
 Located in the town of Beebe, ASU-Beebe is a public school with a small student population.

-Full Allied Health & Medical Assisting Services at Arkansas State University - Beebe Report
+Read full report on Allied Health & Medical Assisting Services at Arkansas State University - Beebe

-You’ll be in good company if you decide to attend North Arkansas College.
-It ranked #2 on our 2023 Best Value Allied Health Services Undergraduate Certificate Schools in Arkansas list.
+You’ll join some of the best and brightest minds around you if you attend North Arkansas College.
+The school came in at #2 on this year’s Best Value Allied Health Services Undergraduate Certificate Schools in Arkansas list.
 Located in the remote town of Harrison, Northark is a public school with a small student population.

 In-state tuition fees for undergraduate students at Northark are $3,408 per year.